dswann101164/azure-noob-blog/posts/2025-11-26-azure-arc-private-lab.md

 ## Why This Matters

-At Synovus, we're managing infrastructure across 44 Azure subscriptions with over 31,000 resources.
-The Pinnacle Financial merger adds another layer of complexity - multiple datacenters, thousands of servers, and strict regulatory requirements.
+When you're managing infrastructure across 40+ Azure subscriptions with over 30,000 resources, complexity is inevitable.
+Add a corporate merger bringing multiple datacenters, thousands of servers, and strict regulatory requirements, and the challenge multiplies.

-**Azure Arc is perfect for this scenario.** But only if it works within our security constraints.
+**Azure Arc is perfect for this scenario.** But only if it works within your security constraints.

 Every Arc demo I found assumed:
 1. Servers can reach the public internet